 Application for Shares of each Class should be made by written application using the Application Form available from the Administrator, or by such other electronic means (including applications via a Clearing System but not including email) as the Directors and the Administrator shall approve.
 Where application for Shares are made by written application, applicants should subscribe for Shares in accordance with the instructions contained in the Application Form.
-Signed original Application Forms, duly completed, should be sent to the Company c/o the Administrator in accordance with the instructions contained in the Application Form, which shall be provided promptly after submission of the Application Form by facsimile.
+Signed original Application Forms, duly completed, should be sent to the Company c/o the Administrator in accordance with the instructions contained in the Application Form by facts and the Application for the Application Form, which shall be provided promptly after submission of the Application Form by facts and the Ap

 It is the responsibility of the investor or his or her agent to ensure that Application Forms are correctly completed and monies submitted in accordance with the terms of this Prospectus.
 Applications not in accordance with the terms of the Prospectus may be rejected without notice.
-Amendments to an investor's registration details and payment instructions will only be made following receipt of original written instructions, or in circumstances where the Shareholder's application was submitted via a Clearing System approved by the Administrator, by other electronic means.
+Amendments to an investor's registration details and payment instructions will only be made following receipt of original written instructions, or in circumstances where the Shareholder's application was submitted via a Clearing System, by other electronic means approved by the Administrator.
 Applications will be irrevocable unless the Directors otherwise agree.
 Any subsequent application may be sent by fax or other electronic means.
 Applications by fax will be treated as definite orders and no application will be capable of withdrawal after acceptance by the Administrator.